 - The Analytical Writing Assessment has time limit of 30 minutes to complete one essay prompt.

 - The Quantitative Reasoning section has 37 questions and a 75-minute time limit; allow yourself two minutes per question.

 - The Integrated Reasoning section has 12 multiple-choice questions and a 30-minute time limit; allow yourself no more than two and a half minutes per question.

 - The Verbal Reasoning section has 41 multiple-choice questions and a 75-minute time limit; allow yourself one and a half minutes when answering each question.

 On the day of the GMAT exam, bring an optimistic attitude and stay positive.
 For the GMAT test taker, an optimistic attitude can significantly influence problem-solving capacity and cognitive responses.

 Completing the GMAT exam brings prospective WSU online MBA students one step closer to pursuing a graduate education.
 As a top-ranked program by U.S. News & World Report, the WSU online MBA program offers four concentrations as well as a general MBA track to choose from to help align your education with your career goals.

-Check out Washington State University and other awesome colleges to pursue a Business degree with our Colleges With Great Business Programs in the West.
+Check out Washington State University and other awesome colleges to pursue a Business degree with our Great Colleges and Universities for Business in the West.